ThornDuke/crypto-pwd-generator/README.md

    */
   lowercasesQty: 1,
   /**
-   * A string containing the numbers used to construct the passwords;
+   * digits: A string containing the numbers used to construct the passwords;
    * type: string
    * minLength: 4
    * maxLength: 128